Domain Adaptation Targeting Heterogeneous and Imbalanced Subgroups: Method

-We show in Proposition \ref{prop:1} that (\ref{eq:dr}) provides a consistent solution for $\bar\bbeta^{[r]}$ when either the density ratio or the imputation model is correctly specified.
-Motivated by this, we propose an empirical doubly robust loss function in (\ref{equ:dr}).
+Motivated by this, we propose an empirical doubly robust loss function.
 Specifically, given the two nuisance parameters $\balpha^{[r]}$ and $\bgamma^{[r]}$ whose estimation will be discussed later, we define the doubly robust covariate shift-corrected sparse regression for $\bar\bbeta^{[r]}$ as:

 where the loss function is defined as